-Here are my reviews — while doing a few of those last-minute baby prepping necessities (folding tiny laundry, preparing the crib and installing that car seat)!
+Even a few years later, my reviews still stand — I’ll never forget the last-minute baby-prepping necessities (folding tiny laundry, preparing the crib and installing that car seat)!

-I shouldn’t have been so surprised to find that these. are. amazing.
-I ordered what I would have in pre-pregnancy sizing — a medium — and they have everything I love in a pair of leggings.
-Slightly compressing in all the right areas, long enough to reach my ankles,…and the belly support?
+I shouldn’t have been so surprised to find that these. leggings. are. amazing.
+I ordered what I would have in pre-pregnancy sizing — a medium — and they have everything I love in a pair of leggings: slightly compressing in all the right areas, long enough to reach my ankles…and the belly support?
 An amazing fit that feels like it’s offering a slightly lifted hug to my larger-than-life belly.
 Not all belly bands are created the same, but Blanqi got it right.
 If there was a little more time in my pregnancy journey, I would totally grab this same pair in blue.

-There’s one major thing this pair has on the Blanqi leggings, however.
-My husband, who took all these pictures, lowered the camera while shooting this pair and said “your butt looks great in these.”
+There’s one major thing the SPANX “Look At Me Now” leggings have on the Blanqi leggings, however.
+My husband, who took all these pictures, lowered the camera while shooting this pair and said, “Your butt looks great in these.”
 Gold, pure gold.
-I pretty much don’t have a butt, like, none whatsoever, so this was a huge statement.
-And ladies, if there’s one thing we need while our bodies are ever-expanding during pregnancy, is finding ways to still feel confident.
-Of course, looks aren’t everything, but comments like that from the hubs?
-“Alexa, play Flawless by Beyonce.”
+I pretty much don’t have a butt — like, none whatsoever — so this was a huge statement.

-I was originally eyeing up the Spanx maternity leggings in their faux leather material, but the maternity pair didn’t seem to be as beloved as their original version.
-Instead, I opted to try Ingrid & Isabel’s faux leather leggings, which received mostly great reviews as I hunted around the internet.
+I was originally eyeing up the SPANX maternity leggings in a faux-leather material, but the maternity pair doesn’t seem to be as beloved as the original version.
+Instead, I opted to try Ingrid & Isabel’s faux-leather leggings, which received mostly great reviews as I hunted around the internet.

-I won’t beat around the bush here, these weren’t my favorite.
-My longer legs caused these to crop a bit shorter than I personally prefer.
-The faux material was very slight — not enough to look like I was rocking a leather pant.
-The belly band was a different material than the pant, which totally makes sense (who wants faux leather on the belly?), but I prefer the other two pairs, which have a seamless flow from the band to the legging, allowing for more styling options.
+I won’t beat around the bush here: These aren’t my favorite.
+My longer legs cause these to crop a bit shorter than I personally prefer.
+The faux material is very slight — not enough to look like I’m rocking leather pants.
+The belly band is a different material than the pants, which totally makes sense (who wants faux leather on the belly?), but I prefer the other two pairs, which have a seamless flow from the band to the leggings, allowing for more styling options.

-Last, because of the more stylish material, these didn’t provide much in the way of compression.
-They wore much more like pants rather than leggings that keep everything held in.
-Perhaps that’s why reviews loved these over the Spanx version; if you’re not looking for that typical compressed leggings but instead want more of a normal pant — these could be the thing for you.
+Last, because of the more stylish material, these don’t provide much in the way of compression.
+They wear much more like pants rather than leggings that keep everything held in.
+Perhaps that’s why reviewers love these over the SPANX version; if you’re not looking for the typical compression leggings but instead want more of a normal pair of pants — these could be the thing for you.

 So, WHAT is my vote for the best maternity leggings?
-I should have taken note of those dang Instagram ads months ago, because the Blanqi Everyday leggings receive 5 stars in every way.
-Let’s not forget the Spanx pair, that comment from the hubs alone reserved a spot for them in my closet.
+I should’ve taken note of those dang Instagram ads months ago, because the Blanqi Everyday Maternity Belly Support Leggings receive five stars in every way.
+But let’s not forget the Spanx pair — that comment from the hubs alone reserved a spot for them in my closet.